vijaykiran/hoplon/doc/Getting-Started.md

 ### ClojureScript As HTML

 The equivalence of HTML and ClojureScript syntax is interesting and can be used to generate HTML, like [Hiccup][8] does.
-What Hoplon provides goes farther to include equivalent semantics, as well.
+What Hoplon provides goes farther and includes semantic equivalence, as well.
+This is accomplished by the Hoplon ClojureScript runtime environment and its extensions to the JavaScript DOM objects.

 This implementation provides a literal representation of HTML as code, and of code as HTML.
 This allows the use of macros in HTML documents, and seamless